amalikellahi-dot/ayaan-malik-portfolio/README.md

-# Ayaan Malik Website
+# Ayaan Malik Portfolio

-This is a personal website I made to show different sections, pictures, and a clean dark-style design.
+This is a personal portfolio I made to show different sections, pictures, and a clean dark-style design.

 ## Features